ZinkNotTheMetal/ReViTTED/CONFIGURE_FROM_SCRATCH.md

 * Okta does not support v6 yet but there is an open issue

 11. Add Build & Runtime variables
-    1. Modify vite-env.d.ts to add build variable
+    1. Modify vite-env.d.ts to add build variables
     2. Add runtime-config.js
-    3. Add runtime.ts
+    3. Add runtime-config.template.js

+12. Add Docker support (Dockerfile)